AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Cross-Modality 3D Generation

 Many recent works have explored modelling 3D scenes with text input.
 Due to the lack of paired text-3D scene data, most works leverage on CLIP or pre-trained text-to-image models to handle the text input.
 Text2Scene \cite{hwang2023text2scene} leverages CLIP to model and stylize 3D scenes with text (or image) inputs, by decomposing the scene into sub-parts for handling.
-Set-the-Scene \cite{cohen2023set} and Text2NeRF \cite{zhang2023text2nerf} generate NeRFs from text with the aid of text-to-image DMs to represent 3D scenes.
-SceneScape \cite{fridman2023scenescape} and Text2Room \cite{hollein2023text2room} further leverage a pre-trained monocular depth prediction model for more geometric consistency, and directly generate the 3D textured mesh representation of the scene.
+Text2NeRF \cite{zhang2023text2nerf} generates NeRFs from text with the aid of text-to-image DMs to represent 3D scenes.
+Text2Room \cite{hollein2023text2room} further leverages a pre-trained monocular depth prediction model for more geometric consistency, and directly generates the 3D textured mesh representation of the scene.
 Po and Wetzstein \cite{po2023compositional} propose a locally conditioned diffusion technique for compositional scene generation with various text captions.
 MAV3D \cite{singer2023text} aims to generate 4D dynamic scenes by using a text-to-video diffusion model.